reven/pannel/README.md

 ## To-do
 - Add user administration capability
 - Implement revision comparison and management
+- Make markdown more standardized
-- Tighten security of password handling
+- ~~Tighten security of password handling~~

 ## General comments
 - This is a very good example of how messy code can get when you switch back and forth between languages.
 Spanish and english comments and code are thorroughly mixed. **This is a work in progress**.